majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/module2.rst

-Module – Deploying NGINX+ Ingress
+Module – NGINX Plus Load Balancing Configuration
 =================================

-In this module you will learn how to build a local container that has NGINX+ and use it to deploy a Kubernetes Ingress Resource.
+In this module you will learn about the load balancing features and symantics of NGINX Plus.

 .. toctree::
    :maxdepth: 1